Woman Gets Ripped By A Stranger For "Walking Up On Someone With A Dog"

 They said the person was looking at their phone and paying no attention to their dog or their surroundings.
 Our OP and their child tried to pass the person when the dog stepped off the sidewalk onto the grass.

-But the Redditor says the dog "went after" her child, and the owner began yelling at them for "walking up on someone with a dog."
+However, the Redditor says the dog "went after" her child, and the owner began yelling at them for "walking up on someone with a dog."
 So, was the OP in the wrong here, or was the dog's owner out of line?

-The Reddit user explained that they had not snuck up on the person with the dog, they had been talking to each other, and the dog had already noticed them when they approached.
+The Reddit user explained that they had not snuck up on the person with the dog; they had been talking to each other, and the dog had already noticed them when they approached.
 The owner struggled to restrain their dog and swore at our OP and their child.

 The OP asked the Reddit community for their opinions on the topic, and they didn't disappoint.
 Keep scrolling to see what they had to say.